 At WinterKids, we believe that snowy fields and frosty playgrounds make the best classrooms!
-WinterKids helps teachers to get their young students outside and active more often during the school day with training and enrichment materials, technical support and resources, supplies and incentives.
+WinterKids helps teachers to get their young students outside and active more often during the school day with training and enrichment educational materials, technical support and resources, supplies and incentives.

 WinterKids Guide to Outdoor Active Learning (GOAL)

 Our Guide to Outdoor Active Learning (GOAL) for Preschool and Elementary children is the cornerstone of our work in schools.
 WinterKids makes it easy for you to integrate fun, outdoor activity into your preschool or elementary lesson plans—all while meeting education standards.
 Use the WinterKids GOAL on its own OR join the WinterKids Challenge!

 WinterKids offers Maine & New Hampshire editions of the GOAL with alignments to state and national education standards.